 Chris Tighe is the FT’s north east England correspondent.
 She writes for all sections of the paper with a focus on the economic rebalancing of the UK economy, regional development and social change.
 Based in north east England, she has worked for the FT since 1991.
 As well as charting the end of the region’s coal mining, shipbuilding and iron and steelmaking, she has written about the growth of new sectors and activities and the physical transformation of older industrial areas and city centres.

-Dan Thomas has been the Financial Times’ deputy companies editor since March 2016.
-Mr Thomas was previously the FT’s telecoms editor, having worked as a telecoms correspondent since 2011.
+Dan Thomas has been the Financial Times’ Executive News Editor since August 2018.
+Mr Thomas was previously the FT’s deputy companies editor and telecoms editor.

 Prior to that, he worked as the FT’s property correspondent.
 He has also reported for FT Money and FT Weekend’s personal finance supplement.
 Prior to joining the FT in March 2007, he was an assistant editor for Property Week.

 Mr Thomas holds a postgraduate degree in journalism from City University and a BA in English and Philosophy from Manchester University.
 He was named Business Journalist of the Year at the LSL Property Awards and awarded IBP News Reporter of the Year – both in 2010.